visit/galaxy-docs-v3/_includes/intro.md

 # Introduction

-Welcome to the Visit Galaxy API Reference.
+Welcome to the Visit Galaxy API Reference for the legacy V3 version.
 If you don’t have an API key, get in touch with us.

 The API gives you access to some of the citybreak functionaility, enabling you to search for products, get content, search availability and use shopping baskets for booking and generating pay-later invoices.